 Geographic area: These cost-shares are available only for residents of the Townships of Canton, Northville, Plymouth, and Salem and the Cities of Plymouth, Northville, and Westland whose home (or other site) is located within the watersheds for either Johnson or Tonquish Creek.
 To determine whether your home or site is within either sub-watershed, please visit TheRouge.org/jtcreeks to explore our online map.

 Applications will be reviewed on a rolling basis until all funds are expended.
-Gardens must be installed by Fall of 2019.
+Gardens must be installed by June 30 2019.
 It is strongly recommended that applications be submitted by February 2019 for consideration.
-Applications received after May 2019 are unlikely to be viable.
+Applications received after April 2019 are unlikely to be viable.

 WHAT IS A RAIN GARDEN?
 IT’S A GARDEN WITH A JOB.